Finally, a page dedicated to you.

 1. They bring up an embarrassing moment that was only funny at the time.

-2. They have just fallen in love with the sounds of their own voice and put you 20 minutes behind schedule.
+2. They fall in love with the sound of their own voice and throw you 20 minutes behind schedule.

 Apart from the bridal party, have each speaker deilver their speech from the front of the room in a designated spot.
 This stops the unsettling moving of chairs as your guests try to see the speaker and your camera operator can capture the speeches and reactions easily.